michaelbarton/survey-website/content/markup/questionnaire.markdown

 ---
 This survey aims to understand the growing field of bioinformatics by examining the scientists and researchers working within it.
-The questionnaire below will ask you, your job, your publications, your working practices and your feelings of success and happiness.
+The questionnaire below will ask about you, your job, your publications, your working practices and your feelings of success and happiness.

 Once collected the data will be made available to the community under a [CC0][] license.
 This is then a public data set which we hope will be useful to the